 If you notice a slow drain in your kitchen sink, have a plunger handy so that you can attempt to dislodge a potential clog.
 If that does not work, use an auger to remove any blockage in your drain line.
 To be certain there are no other issues with your drains, check to see if there are any other clogged drains in your home.

-It is crucial that you do not put anything down your drain that could cause clogs, such as grease or fibrous foods like corn husks and artichokes.
+You mustn’t put anything down your drain that could cause clogs, such as grease or fibrous foods like corn husks and artichokes.
 This can also include over-the-counter cleansers that are not meant for kitchen sinks.
 Make sure to read the labels on these products before using them in your sink.

 3. Clean out the drain

 A clogged drain is a serious health hazard, especially if it is near food preparation surfaces or areas where children play.
-To clean out the drain, use a drain cleaner or pipe snake to loosen any debris that has collected in the pipes.
-This will allow the flow of water to get restored.
+To clean out the drain, use a drain cleaner or pipe snake to loosen any debris that has been collected in the pipes.
+This will allow the flow of water to be restored.
 Also, make sure that the faucet is not leaking before you use it again after cleaning it out.

 Preventative maintenance can go a long way towards keeping your sink clean and your pipes clear.
 Every day, wipe the sides of the sink with a sponge or paper towel.
 This will remove any grease or food particles so they don’t get washed down the drain and stick to the pipe walls.
 Never pour grease down a sink drain!
 This is one sure way to clog it up fast.